How to Fry Pork Chops

 How Long Do You Pan Fry Pork Chops?

-You pan fry pork chops for 3-5 minutes on each side depending on the thickness of the pork cut.
+You can pan fry pork chops for 2-4 minutes on each side.
+This depends on how thick the pork cut.

 What kind of oil do you use to fry pork chops?